Cooper Land: Australia and Japan (2013–2016)

 After his stint in Germany, Land moved to Australia to play for the Rockingham Flames in the State Basketball League.
 He scored 30 points or more in nine games, including a season-high 42 points.
 In 24 games in 2013, he averaged 27.2 points, 9.6 rebounds, 2.0 assists and 1.2 steals per game.

-Land returned to Rockingham for the 2014 season and helped the Flames climb the standings while scoring 40 points or more in five games, including a career-high 46 points.
+Land returned to the Flames for the 2014 season and scored 40 points or more in five games, including a career-high 46 points.
 He subsequently earned SBL MVP honors.
 In 27 games, he averaged 29.3 points, 10.3 rebounds, 2.4 assists and 1.1 steals per game.

 In August 2014, Land signed with Rizing Fukuoka of the Japanese bj league.
 He left the team in December 2014.
 In 18 games, he averaged 8.6 points, 4.1 rebounds and 2.7 assists per game.

 After leaving Japan, Land returned to Rockingham for the 2015 season.
 He scored 30 points or more seven times, including a season-high 45 points.
 In 27 games, he averaged 26.0 points, 11.2 rebounds, 2.7 assists and 1.1 steals per game.

 Land returned to the Flames in 2016 for a fourth season.
 He scored 30 points or more 12 times, including a season-high 45 points.
 He subsequently earned SBL MVP honors for the second time in three years.
 In 27 games, he averaged 28.8 points, 10.2 rebounds and 3.1 assists per game.

 Coaching career

-Land served as Assistant Coach at NAIA Division II's University of St. Francis in 2013–14 and Associate Head Coach in 2015–16 between playing overseas.
+Land served as Assistant Coach at NAIA Division II's University of St. Francis in 2013–14 and Associate head coach in 2015–16 between playing overseas.
 In his final season at St. Francis, the Fighting Saints recorded a 28–4 record and No. 1 ranking in NAIA Division II final regular season poll while winning the Chicagoland Collegiate Athletic Conference regular season title.

 Land spent 2016–17 as a volunteer assistant at St. Edward's University as the Hilltoppers tallied a 17–15 record while finishing sixth in the conference with a 9–9 league record.
 At SEU, Land led the development of post players while assisting with film breakdown and game preparation along with scouting and recruiting.

 In June 2017, Rogers State men's basketball head coach Justin Barkley announced the hiring of Land as assistant coach.

 In 2018, Land became the St. Michael's Catholic Academy basketball coach.
 He was still in the role as of January 2023.